Sunday, March 31, 2019

 15. That’s Alright – John Lee Hooker, featuring Charlie Musslewhite and Roy Rogers

-16. We Who are Not as Others – Sepultura
+16. We Who Are Not as Others – Sepultura

 17. This – Sheila Chandra